 Your comments and future article topic suggestions are invited in the field below.

-This is a general information article and should not be construed as legal advice or legal opinion.
-Readers are encouraged to seek counsel from a construction lawyer for specific advice on their concern.
+This is a general information article and should not be construed as legal advice or a legal opinion.
+Readers are encouraged to seek counsel from a construction lawyer for advice.